Search engine algorithms are meant to be your friends – not your enemies. This holds true when considering SEO for education websites.

 - Including transcripts and closed captions in your videos

-If you want to improve your school’s online visibility from all angles, you will need a content strategy that checks all the SEO boxes.
+If you want to improve your school’s online visibility from all angles, you will need a content strategy that checks all the SEO for education boxes.
 While these extra steps may add time to your current digital marketing routine, the extra traffic you generate will be well worth it.

 Links are another crucial component of building domain authority.
 Incorporating links into your web pages shows search engines that your content is comprehensive – and if other websites link to your content, it affirms that stance.